There is a revolution taking place in people’s gardens.

 Expect step two to last right through to September.
 However, with the long-hot days of summer you may run into other problems:

 Hot Spots: After doing steps one and two why should there ever be a need for step three?!
 You’re right for asking, but wrong for underestimating nature.
 Steps one and two can give you complete control all season, but we all know of troubled areas, or specific plants or streaks of weather that contribute to additional pest pressure.
-Most commonly, this additional pressure is caused by plant varieties that have been bred for a specific characteristic but had others ignored, like roses!
+Most commonly, this additional pressure is caused by plant varieties that have been bred for a specific characteristic but had others ignored, like roses, which for hundreds of years were bred for colour and scent but not for pest resistance.
 If you’re reading this, you probably have aphids on your roses, spider mite on your citrus, or hedges and whitefly on your eggplant and tomatoes.
 So be prepared for hot spots!

-Phytoselius persimilis and stethorus punctillum for spider mite.
+Phytoselius persimilis and Stethorus punctillum for spider mite.
 Both eat only spider mite.
 Persimilis, a mite, has a three day life-cycle and will quickly overrun the spidermite.
 Buy it as adults in vermiculite or (better) buy them on leaves with all lifecycles and some food for them.
 Release similar to fallacis in step one.
 Stethorus is a beetle that will spread out via flight and lay eggs in spider mite areas.
-They eat a huge number of spidermite.
-However, they will eat themselves into starvation.
+They both eat a huge number of spidermite.
+They are such successful predators that they will both eat themselves into starvation.
 When there are no spidermite, persimilis will leave the plant by collecting at the top and hoping for a favourable breeze.
 Stethorus will fly away.

 above: Delphastus and Stethorus, for whitefly and spidermite (respectively)